neomantic-zz/arche/design.md

 There are three side-effects of this POST request.

-1. A `DiscoverableResource` is created and is added to the collection of `DiscoverableResources`.
+1. Arche persists the `DiscoverableResource` and adds it to the collection of `DiscoverableResources`.

 2. A new link will show up in the HAL JSON document, where the value of `resource_name` will become a custom link relation type, and the value of `href` will become the link relation type's `href`.

-3. The ALPS profile of the EntryPoints document (at root) will contain a new `safe` semantic descriptor for the custom link relation type - the resource name - and use its profile URL set to the `link_relation_url` send in the POST request's body.
+3. The ALPS profile of the EntryPoints document will contain a new `safe` semantic descriptor for the custom link relation type - the resource name - and set its profile URL to the `link_relation_url` sent in the POST request's body.

 #### Via hypermedia